AwalaApp/specs/rs000-core.md

 #### Parcel

-A parcel encapsulates a service message and is serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the octet `0x50` ("P" in ASCII) as its _concrete message type_.
+A parcel encapsulates a service message and is serialized with RAMF, using the octet `0x50` ("P" in ASCII) as its _concrete message type_.
 Gateways and the target endpoint MUST enforce the post-deserialization validation described on the RAMF specification.

 In order to make parcels fit in [cargo](#cargo) messages, a parcel MUST NOT span more than 8322037 octets.